 Bail Bondsman Training Programs and Requirements

 Find out what training and program prerequisites are typically needed to work as a bail bondsman.
-Get information on certification, continuing education and median income.
+Get information on certification, continuing education and the median income in this field.

 Some states offer the bail bondsman training program as just one course, while other states offer a series of courses.
 The length of the courses may vary due to state requirements, but they typically last a few days to a few weeks.
 Some are self-paced and available online or as correspondence courses.
 Students who complete the course are typically eligible to take the certification exam in their state.